And the Word became flesh, and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth.

 Yahshua said to him, “Have I been so long with you, and yet you have not come to know Me, Philip?
 He who has seen Me has seen the Father…”

 When the Father wanted to reveal Himself to creation He formed the Word.
 As the Father showed this to me He showed me the process by which a word is formed.
 We utter forth speech as we breathe out.
 Yahweh designed speech to be accomplished in this manner.
-Speech is accompanied by the exhalation of man’s breath.
+Speech is accomplished by the exhalation of man’s breath.

 Throughout the Bible the word for Spirit is always related to the word for breath, air, or wind.
 In the Old Testament the word is “ruach.”
 The first occurrence is found in the second verse of the Bible.